-Seabird WA is just over an hours drive North of Perth!
-And if you are going to stay at Seabird with the family we don't think you can go past the Seabird Private Caravan Park for your chosen accommodation!
-With Marmion Avenue going all the way to Yanchep this makes Seabird even more accessible with only a short drive from Yanchep up the Indian Ocean Road, and a turn off left just before Lancelin.
+Seabird WA is just over an hours drive north of Perth.
+If you are going to stay at Seabird with the family we don't think you can go past the Seabird Private Caravan Park for your chosen accommodation.

 The Seabird Private Caravan Park is located right alongside the beach.
 It's a great location for kids and families for many reasons -

 It's easy to access the beach from the grassed area at the Seabird Private Caravan Park.
 There is a beautiful board walk that goes straight down to the beach.
 It has a series of built in seats on the way down - so it's a great spot for an afternoon drink to watch the sunset.
 The beach is sandy, no rocks and perfect for families.
 A shower is available at the top of the beach boardwalk access to wash off sand.

 Small boats can be parked in the caravan park if arranged prior to your visit.
 There is a boat ramp at the park so it's ideal to get your four wheel drive onto the beach or if you want to put the boat in for a bit of fishing or drop in the jet ski.

 Bring some shade, sand toys, beach cricket set, boogie boards and fishing rods, if the weather is nice you'll be spending a lot of time here.If you have a four wheel drive there are two entry points so you can bring it onto the beach.

 The main grassed area is the local meeting place for the adults and kids - we enjoyed a swim in the pool each day in the early afternoon.
 Seating is located around the pool so it's a great spot to sit back and relax while the kids swim, run on the grass, play on the playground or ride their bikes around.